Skip to main content

 These include limits on the size of the reward (generally up to 30% of the cost of coverage), the program must be reasonably designed to promote health, and it must offer a reasonable alternative standard for those for whom it is medically inadvisable or unreasonably difficult to meet the initial standard.

 For a small employer with a fully insured plan, the insurance carrier is primarily responsible for HIPAA compliance.
 However, if the employer sponsors a self-funded plan, it takes on the responsibilities of a covered entity.
-The critical point is that HIPAA’s rules apply regardless of the number of employees, as long as a is in place.
+The critical point is that HIPAA’s rules apply regardless of the number of employees, as long as a group health plan is in place.

 Advanced Legal Concepts in Wellness Program Regulation